awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-cachebehavior.md

 By default, AWS CloudFormation specifies `86400` seconds \(one day\)\.
 If the value of the `MinTTL` property is greater than the default value, CloudFront uses the minimum Time to Live \(TTL\) value\.
 *Required*: No
 *Type*: Number

+`FieldLevelEncryptionId`  <a name="cfn-cloudfront-distribution-cachebehavior-fieldlevelencryptionid"></a>
+The value of ID for the field\-level encryption configuration that you want CloudFront to use for encrypting specific fields of data for a cache behavior in your distribution\.
+The default is an empty string\.
+*Required*: No
+*Type*: String

 `ForwardedValues`  <a name="cfn-cloudfront-distribution-cachebehavior-forwardedvalues"></a>
 Specifies how CloudFront handles query strings or cookies\.